 Some of the best retention ROI results come from the following mentoring programs: onboarding, high potential, and succession planning.

 Onboarding mentoring programs have the most obvious link to retention, especially considering the highest turnover rates are consistently seen within the first two years of employment.
 Having a ‘buddy’ or ‘go-to person’ – that’s not your boss – is helpful and decreases isolation.
-We see the most mentee benefit when the mentor:
+We see the most mentees benefit when the mentors:

 These employees are your most valuable team members.
 You can bet recruiters representing other organizations have knocked on their door more than once.
 Pairing these folks with the right senior leader(s) is the best way to prepare them for new levels of responsibility and keep them highly engaged in the success of your organization.